-A testing program should also include the sampling of parts, materials, and process to obtain qualitative data.
+A testing program should also include the sampling of parts, materials, and processes to obtain qualitative data.

-You can also work out other bugs and modifications to the mold, and refine processes if necessary.
 Once you have the tooling and processes refined, you can easily fine-tune materials and color without any problem.
 The attention given to the official pilot production stage will have a direct impact on the efficiency and effectiveness of the manufacturing process.
-Not only will it reduce manufacturing costs, but it can also assist in reducing the time-to-market and delivering the best product possible.
+Applying the lessons learned and production data from the pilot production process to the production process speeds up the establishment of a stable process and full-scale production reducing both manufacturing costs and time, and shortening time-to-market and delivering the best product possible.

 For instance, silicone has stringent tooling standards, which can mean numerous challenges with gating, venting, and the increased risk of inadvertently damaging components.
 Methods also vary from supplier to supplier.
-Some vendors have a manual process while others use flash-free tooling and an automated molding process.
-Each method has its advantages and disadvantages, but you will need to look at it in terms of the additional variables, including employees with the necessary knowledge and skill set and increased costs in an already capital intensive and complicated process.
+Some molders have a manual process while others use flash-free tooling and an automated molding process.
+Each method has its advantages and disadvantages.
+The use of LSR is rapidly expanding, parts are getting smaller, thinner and have added complexities.
+Vetting and choosing a partner that has the LSR knowledge, experience, technology and quality needed for your products is an absolute necessity.

-- Process control to get part production right the first time.
+- Controlled and stable process to get part production right the first time